mauroalderete/virtualmic-pulseaudio/README.md

 virtualmic down --channel discord
 ```

-### Configure a virtual microphone at start the system
+### Configure a Virtual Microphone at Start the System

 Each you session is restarted the audio channel created is lost.
 To avoid this, you can add in your bash script `~/.bashrc` the command to create the channel.